BrainAnnex/BrainAnnex/README.md

 - 👋 Hi, I’m Julian West
-- 👀 I’m interested in Knowledge Representation, Machine Learning/Neurocomputing, Bio simulations
+- 👀 I’m interested in Knowledge Representation, Machine Learning/Neurocomputing, Systems Biology
-- 💞️ I’m looking to collaborate on the BrainAnnex web app, and on the "Life123" project
+- 💞️ I’m looking to collaborate on the"Life123" project and the BrainAnnex web app
 - 📫 How to reach me: LinkedIn https://www.linkedin.com/in/julian-%F0%9F%A7%AC-west-059997185/

 <!---